sadanand-singh/Blog/posts/myarchsetup.rst

 .. _Arch wiki guide: https://wiki.archlinux.org/index.php/USB_flash_installation_media

-Once you login in the installer disk, You will be logged in on the first virtual console as the root user, and presented with a zsh shell prompt.
+Once you login in the installer disk, You will be logged in on the first virtual console as the root user, and presented with a *zsh* shell prompt.
 I will assume you have an Ethernet connection and hence will be connected to Internet by default.
-If you have to rely on wifi, please refer to the `Wireless Network Configuration`_ wiki page for the detailed setup. **You must have internet connection at this stage before proceeding any further.**
+If you have to rely on wifi, please refer to the `Wireless Network Configuration`_ wiki page for the detailed setup. **You must have Internet connection at this stage before proceeding any further.**

 .. _Wireless Network Configuration: https://wiki.archlinux.org/index.php/Wireless_network_configuration